kbaggen/SPINDELMATE/README.md

 All data and controlling is done at TILTPILLHUB CLOUD and hence you only need to enter wifi details once in the logger.
 ![Overview_TILTPILLHUB](https://user-images.githubusercontent.com/16992918/216659475-5f0e1974-2800-446a-8781-19560506e31d.png)

+### PArts needed
+An ESP32, a usb cord and a TickTax box to hold it all, and ensure some moisture protection.
+A magnet can help hold it in place, so you might wish to glue one on for metal fermenters.
+Currently, it have been tested with ESP32 DevKit1, ESP32S NodeMCU, and Wemos ESP32 D1 Mini.

 ### Installing and Download
 As TILTPILLHUB run on same database as iBLOPPER you can see how to setup and install at => https://iblopper.bubble-logger.com/iblopper-esp32-building/.
 The Binfile and files to setup you find under releases.